Description

 Risks associated with binge drinking

-Binge drinking is heavy consumption of alcohol over a short period of time.
+Binge drinking is heavy consumption of alcohol over a short period.
 This practice can have serious consequences:

 • Persistent vomiting